neil-forks/PineSAM-river/docs/install-guide/troubleshooting.md

 ## :material-information-slab-box-outline: Known issues

 1. Pinecil not detected
-    * possible reason: Pinecil is paired to computer/phone settings. solution: unpair it from all other places and reboot.
+    * possible reason: pinecil is paired to computer/phone settings. solution: unpair it from all other places and reboot.
     * possible reason: using older firmware (below 2.21). solution: [flash](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) current [BLE firmware](https://github.com/Ralim/IronOS/releases); below IronOS 2.21 only BETA versions will work with PineSAM.

 2. bleak causes Python to crash on Mac: https://github.com/hbldh/bleak/issues/768